SmartAdvisorOnline

 Disclosure: We may earn affiliate commissions if you buy via our links.
 This helps fund testing.
 See Disclosure.

 Public Wi‑Fi is still one of the clearest reasons to use a VPN.
 But the 2026 problem is no longer just “open network equals danger.”
 Modern attacks mix fake SSIDs, poisoned DNS, aggressive captive portals and behaviour-based sniffing.
-That is why why use a VPN becomes very practical the moment you sit in an airport lounge.
+Why use a VPN becomes very practical the moment you sit in an airport lounge.
 It is also why understanding what a VPN is and how VPN works matters more on public networks than almost anywhere else.

 Live privacy & tool status